Types of Workplace Harassment (and How to Stop Them)

 • Types of Discrimination

 A person may be discriminated against because of age, race, gender, religion, or handicap, among other reasons.
-To create inclusive workplaces, it is essential to understand these various types of discrimination.
+Understanding these various types of discrimination is essential to creating inclusive workplaces.

 • Instances and Expressions

-Discrimination can be unfair treatment, skewed judgment, or excluding behaviours.
+Discrimination can take the form of unfair treatment, skewed judgment, or excluding behaviors.
 Effectively combating discrimination requires an understanding of its subtle indicators.

 • Legal Framework